 For purposes of identification and means of access, all students are required to carry their University ID card while on campus.
 Students must produce a student ID card when requested to do so by any University official.
-University officials include University Police Officers, our office staff, and other University administrators.
-Lost or missing ID cards must be reported immediately to the ID Center (151 Student Union).
+University officials include University Police Officers, Office of Housing, Dining & Residence Life staff, and other

+University administrators.
+Lost or missing ID cards must be reported immediately to the ID Center at upjid@pitt.edu.
 Students are financially responsible for the cost of a replacement card.